-- 1. If the student has a problem relating to interactions with a particular person, the obvious first course is to address the issue directly with that person the sooner the better.
+- If the student has a problem relating to interactions with a particular person, the obvious first course is to address the issue directly with that person - the sooner the better.
 We are happy to discuss policies and decisions that we make in our multiple roles as teachers, preceptors, administrators, and support staff with the student.
 We may not be aware of the ways in which certain policies, procedures, strategies, or even subconscious habits may affect our individual students.
 We appreciate the student assisting us in our own lifelong learning processes.
 Discussions of this sort are most likely to go well if they occur at a time and place where both people involved can devote their full attention to the discussion. - 2.
 If the student would like to discuss progress through the program, including personal events or conditions that might affect progress, they are encouraged to contact and set up a meeting with the CSD Graduate Program Coordinator/Advisor.
 The Graduate Advisor can serve as the liaison, passing on questions or information to other academic and clinical faculty about any special considerations or modifications that might need to be made in a particular case.
 Again, the most productive discussions will occur at times and places that are selected by both people for this purpose, rather than "on the fly".

-- 3. If the student has a problem or suggestion that relates to the program in a more general sense (e.g., an issue that affects multiple or all graduate students), the departmental graduate student representative(s) should be contacted first people.
-Graduate representatives from each class will be meeting with faculty (Graduate Program Coordinator & Clinical Director) once per semester to listen and respond to student concerns of this sort.
-The CSD student representative to the Dean's Graduate Leadership Council can also take any concerns that relate to graduate education within the College of Nursing and Health Sciences to that level. - 4.
+- If the student has a problem or suggestion that relates to the program in a more general sense (e.g., an issue that affects multiple or all graduate students), the departmental graduate student representative(s) should be contacted first. - 4.
 For first year students, the second-year students will often be a very useful source of general information about "how things work around here" as well as of strategies for maintaining the delicate work-life balance that will get the student through.
 However, if the above approaches are not successful or special circumstances make the student feel that they are inappropriate, the student is welcome to request an appointment with the department chair or graduate advisor, at any time.